Samsung Delivers Vision for Open and Intelligent IoT Experiences to Simplify Everyday Life

 $14 billion spent on R&D in 2017 fuels IoT innovation; united SmartThings app will launch in Spring 2018; all Samsung connected devices will be infused with intelligence by 2020

-"At Samsung, we believe IoT should be as easy as flipping a switch.
-With the new products and services announced today, we’re making IoT easy and seamless,” said Hyunsuk (HS) Kim, President, Head of Samsung’s Consumer Electronics Division and Samsung Research.
+“At Samsung, we believe IoT should be as easy as flipping a switch.
+With the new products and services announced today, we’re making IoT easier and more seamless,” said Hyunsuk (HS) Kim, President, Head of Samsung’s Consumer Electronics Division and Samsung Research.
 “We’re committed to accelerating IoT adoption for everyone and making all Samsung connected devices intelligent by 2020.
-These advancements will help consumers realize the benefits of a seamless and simple connected life."
+These advancements will help consumers realize the benefits of a seamless and simple connected life.”

 Intelligence of Things for Everyone

 Samsung’s IoT philosophy is built on open innovation making it accessible to more people and when infused with intelligence, can personalize their experience.
 Today’s fragmented and complex IoT ecosystem is a barrier to adoption.
 For IoT to be approachable and accessible it requires scale and open innovation.
 Thanks to a robust portfolio of products including TVs, appliances and smartphones, and Samsung’s leadership to deliver 5G connectivity, Samsung is well-positioned to deliver an open IoT ecosystem via SmartThings.

 Samsung is working with partners such as the Open Connectivity Foundation (OCF) to set common industry standards.
 OCF is the largest IoT standardization body in the world and Samsung’s ARTIK chip, air conditioner and Family Hub refrigerator have already been certified by the association for interoperability criteria needed for IoT.